Idorobots/scala3-cats-http4s-starter/README.md

 ### Usage

 This is a normal sbt project.
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.

+Packaging is done via `sbt Docker/publishLocal` or, to build a native image for GraalVM, `sbt GraalVMNativeImage/packageBin`.

 There's also `sbt scalafmt`, `sbt scalafixAll` and `sbt coverage test coverageReport` available.